wwt/docker-foundations/docs/sections/section_2.md

-#  Create and Open a New Project
+#  Setup: Create and Open a New Project

 This section will guide you through creating a new repository on [GitHub](https://github.com) and opening that new repository in Visual Studio Code.